 - In a large mixing bowl, take all the dry ingredients- flour, sugar, cocoa powder, salt, baking powder, baking soda.
 Mix well and make sure everything is combined.

-- In another mixing bowl, whisk the eggs with vegetable oil, yogurt and vanilla essense.
-When thoroughly combined, very gently, pour the hot water through a side and continue whisking.
+- In another mixing bowl, whisk the eggs with vegetable oil, yogurt and vanilla essence.
+When thoroughly combined, very gently, pour the hot water through the side of the bowl and continue whisking.
 It will become frothy and rise.

 - Take two 7 inch cake tins.
-Line then with butter paper or grease and dust them with flour.
+Line them with butter paper or grease and dust them with flour.
 Pour the batter evenly in both the cake tins.

-- Plate in a pre heated oven at 180 degree c for about 30 minutes.
+- Plate in a pre-heated oven at 180 degrees c for about 30 minutes.
 Check with a skewer if the cake is done or not.
 The skewer should come out clean when pricked in the centre of the cake.

-- Once the cakes are done, take it out and let it cool down for about 10 to 15 minutes.
+- Once the cakes are done, take them out and let them cool down for about 10 to 15 minutes.
 Then take the cakes out of the cake tin and place them on a wire rack to cool down completely.

 Making the buttercream frosting

-- In a glassbowl or microwave safe bowl, place the chopped dark chocolate crumbs and melt them.
+- In a glass bowl or microwave-safe bowl, place the chopped dark chocolate crumbs and melt them.
 In a microwave, you need to do in medium power in intervals of 20 seconds till the chocolate melts.
-Stir the chocolate and keep aside.
+Stir the chocolate and keep it aside.

 - In a mixing bowl, take the butter and whisk.
 Add the chocolate and incorporate it thoroughly.

 - Then using a sift, add the cocoa powder and then whisk and mix everything.
-Finally add vanilla essense and sift in the icing sugar in batches and whisk to incorporate.
+Finally, add vanilla essence and sift in the icing sugar in batches and whisk to incorporate.
 Add the cream if it is becoming too thick and then add the rest of the icing sugar.
 (Sifting the icing sugar and adding is absolutely essential)

-- Transfer the frosting to a piping bag and keep aside.
+- Transfer the frosting to a piping bag and keep it aside.

-- For assembling the cake, place one slice of the cake on a turn table.
-Then add dollops of frosting in the centre and then using a icing knife or spatula, spread the frosting.
+- For assembling the cake, place one slice of the cake on a turntable.
+Then add dollops of frosting in the centre and then using an icing knife or spatula, spread the frosting.

 - Place the other half of the cake on top of the frosting.
 Then cover the sides and then the top with frosting and keep in the refrigerator.